Fidelis-Farm-Technologies/galileo_toolkit/README.md

 Using the *"--command=inference"* option, gnat_detect performs inference using the Rust bindings for the C++ api of PyTorch and annotates the record with a score.

+For more details about the command line applications and docker images please refer to the [docs directory](./docs).

 ## Concept of Operation
 ![galileo](docs/images/gnat-block.png)
 1. **gnat_yaf** captures live traffic and generates IPFIX files at regular intervals.